Global Perspectives (GPS)

 Petitions are electronic and are usually reviewed within two weeks of receipt.
 Students should not assume that a petition has been completely processed until they receive a formal notification of approval or denial from the Office of General Education via The Common Curriculum email (theccmail@smu.edu).
 The formal notification, in cases of approval, follows the formal update to the students Degree Progress Report (DPR), noting that the petitioned requirement is satisfied.

-Use the course search options below to find Global Perspective-tagged courses at SMU.
+Use the course search options below to find Global Perspectives-tagged courses at SMU.
 Following successful completion of the course, your Degree Progress Report (DPR) will be updated to reflect satisfying this graduation requirement.
 Learn how to find tagged courses below via one of two means.

 Search courses on the Common Curriculum website: